And after these heartwarming scenes, everyone had some of Mrs. Rozhenko's delicious Klingon Blood Pie.

 - In Conrad Richter's Light in the Forest, a young white boy is captured by Native Americans in a raid.
 They raise him as their own, renaming him True Son.
 Eleven years later, he thinks of himself as completely Indian and does not remember his life with his real family.
 He is forced to leave his Indian family and return to his white family after a treaty is signed and all white "prisoners" were given up.
 When he returns to his white family he is unable to reconnect with them and runs away.
 However, when he returns his Indian father tells him he must return and accept his heritage.

 - Stranger in a Strange Land by Robert A. Heinlein has Michael, a human raised by Martians after the first crewed exploration mission all died, and returned to Earth by the second.
 The Martians teach him their language-philosophy, how to use his puny human brain to use amazing powers, and to spy on humanity to determine whether they should or shouldn't blow us up, like they did to the intelligent race on the "fifth" planet between Mars and Jupiter.
 You know, the asteroid belt?
-He starts out as an Idiot Savant, and ends as The Messiah.
+He starts out as an Idiot Savant, and ends as a Messianic Archetype.

 - G. A. Henty's By Right of Conquest features an interesting twist on this.
 Roger Hawkshaw is the sole survivor of a shipwreck of the Yucatan coast and finds himself taken in by a village on the outskirts of the Aztec empire; everything else wobbles about this trope up through when Hernan Cortez arrives.
 Unfortunately, by this time most of the Aztecs don't particularly like him much, and the reason Roger was shipwrecked in the first place was part of a British attempt to break the international (Pope-mandated) division of the New World between the Spanish and Portuguese.
 Xanatos Speed Chess ensues.